Vyral/base-template/_drafts/what-happens-when-someone-passes-away-during-a-transaction.md

 {% include youtube.html %}

-What happens when someone passes away in the middle of a real estate transaction?
+<center>What happens when someone passes away in the middle of a real estate transaction?</center>

 Unfortunately, today’s question has cropped up twice in the last two weeks: What happens when one of the parties in a real estate transaction passes away before it’s complete?